euskadi31/php-pimple/README.md

 A small PHP 5.3 dependency injection container (PHP extension)

+php-pimple is a port of the [Pimple](https://github.com/fabpot/Pimple) library written in PHP.

 Creating a container is a matter of instating the ``Pimple`` class:

 ~~~php